 For those who may not know me I want to say yes, it is completely logical to decide to bake something on the spur of the moment, no matter the hour :).
 I just love to feed people. 🙂

-You’ll need: Brown sugar, old fashioned oats, vanilla, Pioneer Brand Baking Mix, Candy Coated Chocolate Candies, a stick of butter, and One Egg.
+To make these M&M Oatmeal Bars you’ll need: Brown sugar, old fashioned oats, vanilla, Pioneer Brand Baking Mix, Candy Coated Chocolate Candies, a stick of butter, and One Egg.

 Now the original recipe called for both light and brown sugar but I just use whatever I have on hand, which is light in this case.
 I have also made these with quick oats and they have been just as wonderful.